-- Alternatively, you could take advantage of a sell and leaseback, or sale-leaseback, offer to enjoy your cash and stay and your current home at a lower monthly rental rate.
-EasyKnock helps you find a customized solution so that you can stay in your home for as long as you want or need.
+- Alternatively, you could take advantage of a sale-leaseback, offer to enjoy your cash and stay at your current home at a lower monthly rental rate.

 However, keep in mind that you’ll be adding to your debt burden.
 Businesses are an inherently risky venture, and if yours fails, you want to make sure your monthly payments are still within reach.

 5. Emergency Costs